Welcome to today's edition of the Rush 24-7 podcast.

 I mean, yeah, Islam's what it is, but look at us.

-We're racist, sexist, bigots, homophones.
+We're racist, sexist, bigots, homophobes.

 There's this self-loathing I was just talking about with the caller from Chicago.

-So when he includes the media with academic in this group of people that are actually leading the charge to have us, the the West, not just America, but the whole Western culture civilization capitulate.
+So when he includes the media with academe in this group of people that are actually leading the charge to have us, the West, not just America, but the whole Western culture civilization capitulate, I look at this story from Brian Ross.

-Let's just let's get every bit of secret information we can out there.
+Let's just, let's get every bit of secret information we can out there.

 Let's blow every effort we're making to try to find out who these people are and when they're going to attack us again.

-Well, the people's right to know, right?
+Well, the people's right to know.

-Now there's a follow-up story from the Midland reporter Telegram that in this ABC story about a potential link between terrorism and the purchase of disposable cell phones, ABC Nightly News or whoever mentioned that the purchase of large quantity of phones in December came from a Midland Texas Walmart.
+Now, there's a follow-up story from the Midland reporter Telegram that in this ABC story about a potential link between terrorism and the purchase of disposable cell phones, ABC Nightly News or whoever mentioned that the purchase of large quantity of phones in December came from a Midland, Texas Walmart.

 However, FBI agents responded to the incident at the request of the Midland Police Department, which was alerted to the attempted purchase by Walmart employees.